EricArcherman/BTC_daily_curation/README.md

-# spot_data_reformatting
+# BTC Daily Curation

-Reformat high frequency spot data to hourly fixes for volatility analysis.
-This will help find the 'optimal' time slot of once-a-day portfolio hedging.
+Read from database, format the prices, email to Tim and Nyma for volatility analysis.